0xDBFB7/ionprinter/documents/log/construction.md

 #### FPGA-accelerated laplace

 3 minutes to converge is a bit much.
 I could parallelize this, but have to learn verilog for school, and happen to have a DE0-Nano FPGA dev board with 32 MB of sdram, which will fit a 200x200x200 array perfectly.
-GPUs aren't ideal for this sort of problems.
+GPUs aren't ideal for these sorts of problems.

+Transferring data to the fpga at reasonable speed presents some difficulty; the built-in USB blaster can apparently hit ~10 Mbps, but the bindings that exist only allow ~10kbps.
+UART implementation is non-trivial because of clock domains etc. An RPI might work: socket -> wide gpio bus; direct port maniuplation in C++ can hit a few dozen Mhz.
+Ordered an FT232R high-speed parallel FIFO.

 the "Kaczmarz method" is apparently guaranteed to converge.